jasdips/rdap-rpki/draft-jasdips-regext-rdap-rpki.md

 The BGPSec Router Certificate object class can contain the following members:

 * objectClassName -- the string "rpki1_bgpsec_router_cert"
-* handle -- a string representing the RIR-unique identifier of the BGPSec Router Certificate registration
+* handle -- a string representing the INR-unique identifier of the BGPSec Router Certificate registration
 * serialNumber -- a string representing the unique identifier for the certificate
 * issuer -- a string representing the Certificate Authority (CA) that issued the certificate
 * signatureAlgorithm -- a string representing the algorithm used by the CA to sign the certificate